 Kerala is a state in the south-west of India on the Malabar coast; it is a long and narrow area facing the Lakshadweep Sea on the west, and bordering Karnataka and Tamil Nadu states on the north, east and south.
 It is a very popular tourist destination, not only for foreigners but also for Indian tourists from the north of the country.
 It is not hard to see why: Kerala is beautiful and diverse, with secluded beaches, palm-fringed backwaters, picturesque hill stations, lush forests, spectacular waterfalls, delicious food and welcoming people.

-Having had a bad experience in the past travelling around Rajasthan without a guide, this time I enlisted the help of an experienced tour operator: Travel Spirit International.
+Having had a bad experience in the past travelling around Rajasthan without a guide, this time I enlisted the help of a tour operator, Travel Spirit International.
 I chose TSI after meeting a company representative at a travel fair.
 I emailed my travel dates and proposed itinerary to the TSI agent and he sent back a tailor-made tour, complete with activities and suggested accommodations.

 Initially I wanted to spend two days at the beach in Varkala, but eventually decided to skip it so that we didn’t have to rush every day.
 It’s a shame I couldn’t spend time on the beach but it was good to have a bit of leisure time to spend in Munnar and Fort Kochi.